Economy and Jobs: In Depth

 Our tax code is unwieldy, archaic, and almost impossible for the average person to negotiate.
 I am in favor of instituting tax reform for both businesses and individuals with simplification and competitiveness as the guiding principles.

-I also hear from many businesses in our district that our tax code keeping money and investing abroad.
+I also hear from many businesses in our district that our tax code keeping money and investment abroad.
 This must change.
 Making these changes is going to be a real test of political willpower, but with hard work and compromise we should be able to reach a deal for the benefit of the American people.